13 Movies to watch during coronavirus that will transport you abroad

 Zindagi Na Milegi Dobara

 After one of them gets engaged, three childhood friends reunite for an extended bachelor party in Spain.
 As their vacation takes them all over Spain, from Pamplona to Seville, the trio also confronts long-held tensions and their own underlying reasons for embarking on the vacation.
 The Hangover may be quotable but it has nothing on the views in this acclaimed Bollywood film.
 The film is in Hindi, with excellent subtitles in English.
 Watch on Amazon Prime here.

 Under the Tuscan Sun

-A trip to Italy with DIANE LANE!
+Who wouldn’t want to go on a trip to Italy with Diane Lane?
 Anyone who hasn’t already seen this classic movie about a writer and recent divorcée who impulsively buys an old Italian villa while on a breakup vacation needs to seriously rethink things.
-You’ve seen it.
-You love it.
 Now go crack open a bottle of Chianti and watch it.
-Catch it on HBO here.
+Catch it on Amazon Prime.

 As information about the coronavirus pandemic rapidly changes, HelloGiggles is committed to providing accurate and helpful coverage to our readers.
 As such, some of the information in this story may have changed after publication.
 For the latest on COVID-19, we encourage you to use online resources from CDC, WHO, and local public health departments, and visit our coronavirus hub.